cmagnuson0489/Image-Stitching/README.md

 - This will be helpful in cases where automatic feature matching fails.

 # Error Handling and Feedback
 - Implement comprehensive error handling to deal with different failure modes (e.g., no features found, poor matches).
-P
 - Provide useful feedback to the user about what might have gone wrong.

 # Make this program easily accessible